Review: The Grand Mal ‘II’

-Oxford’s restless sons, Ryan (guitars) and Elliot Cole (drums) of Desert Storm and Wall, return to their collaboration with former Mother Corona members, and fellow notable rock residents of the City of Dreaming Spires, Rob Glenn (bass), Lee Cressey (guitar) and Dave-O (vocals), for the grunge, stoner, doom and space rock melting pot that is The Grand Mal.
+Oxford’s most restless sons, Ryan (guitars) and Elliot Cole (drums) of both Desert Storm and Wall, return to their collaboration with former Mother Corona members and fellow notable rock residents of the City of Dreaming Spires Rob Glenn (bass), Lee Cressey (guitar) and Dave-O (vocals), for the grunge, stoner, doom and space rock melting pot of styles that is The Grand Mal.

-Despite jamming since around 2015, The Grand Mal felt like a curiosity project, but make no mistake, a very good one at that like I stated in my review three years ago, but now they’ve had the chance to really stake out an identity, a feel of who they really want to be, and the result is their second eponymous album (or II/2 for streaming sites and avoidance of confusion).
+Despite jamming the band since about 2015, The Grand Mal felt like a curiosity project, but make no mistake, a very good one at that, like I stated in my review three years ago, but now they’ve had the chance to really stake out an identity and a feel of who they really want to be, and the result is their second eponymous album (or II/2 for streaming sites and avoidance of confusion).

-There is always a temptation with press releases from PR to state that the album is ‘the most heavy’, ‘the most melodic’ or some cliché to show that the band have really turned it up to 11 this time.
-In the case of The Grand Mal, II finds them a more mature prospect, a more self-assured entity that are not afraid to shift their core sound and add new layers to the sonic palette.
+There is always a temptation with press releases from PR to state that the album is ‘the most heavy’ or ‘the most melodic’ or some cliché to show that the band have really turned it up to 11 this time.
+In the case of The Grand Mal, II finds them a more mature prospect, a more self-assured entity that are not afraid to shift their core sound and add new layers to their sonic palette.

 After the vertigo inducing sci-fi sounds of the Another Replicant intro, The Grand Mal waste little time reintroducing themselves as they barrel into the frenetic squall of Petit Mal.
-Funky and chugging, Dave-O spits lyrics with machine gun speed as the band capture a stoner retro vibe executed at Motörhead like pace.
+Funky and chugging, Dave-O spits lyrics with machine gun like speed and the band capture a stoner retro vibe and execute it at Motörhead like pace.

 The change in sound is subtle, but noticeable immediately.
 Slightly moodier and thicker, the band embrace a more classic rock vibe that takes in influences that cover a range from Sabotage era Black Sabbath, flashes of Hendrix like funk and Thin Lizzy driving rock to name but a few.
 All of this collides with the slightly off kilter vocal harmonies to create a more considered offering that swaggers with self-belief and confidence.